How you can stay motivated to keep your fitness goals on track

 Tip: sleep without the blinds closed so the morning sunlight can shine through.

-Have a solid reason why you want to workout
+Have a solid reason for why you want to workout

 Whatever it might be for why you want to be in shape, have that reason fresh in the back on your mind and consistently remind yourself.